Update your contact info with your loan servicer

 Use or create your FSA ID to apply for income-driven repayment or request recalculation of your monthly payment on the U.S. Department of Education’s studentaid.gov website.

 Submit an Income-Driven Repayment Plan Application to your federal loan servicer to apply for income-driven repayment or request recalculation of your monthly payment amount.

 - When do I have to annually recertify my income and family size information?
 Borrowers who enroll in income-driven plans must recertify their income and family size information each year.
-However, if you enrolled in an income-driven plan before the start of the payment pause, you will not be asked to recertify until at least March 2023.
+However, if you enrolled in an income-driven plan before the start of the payment pause, you will not be asked to recertify until at least six months after repayment resumes.

 - Can I consolidate to lower my monthly payment?
 Consolidating your federal student loans may lower your monthly payment.
 However, you should consider the pros and cons of consolidation before deciding if consolidation is right for you.
 Because consolidation typically extends your repayment term, it usually increases your total loan costs.